n4zukker/n4zukker.github.io/articles/Bishop_Mansour_Ordination_Homily.md

 <h1>
 Bishop of the Eparchy of Saint Maron of Brooklyn<br/>
-As of Today, I Entrust Myself to You.
-“With You I Am Christian, For You I Am a Bishop.”
+As of Today, I Entrust Myself to You.<br/>
+“With You I Am Christian, For You I Am a Bishop.”<br/>
 Today I Am Yours.<br/>
 Bishop Gregory Mansour Homily At Enthronement
 </h1>